Wilhelm Canaris: Second World War

-After the outbreak of war between Germany and Poland in September 1939, Canaris visited the front, where he saw the devastation rendered by the German military.
+After the outbreak of war between Germany and Poland in September 1939, Canaris visited the front, where he saw the devastation caused by the German military.
 Seeing Warsaw in flames nearly brought him to tears and it was reported that he exclaimed, "our children's children will have to bear the blame for this".
 He also witnessed examples of the war crimes committed by the Einsatzgruppen of the SS, including the burning of the synagogue in Będzin with 200 Polish Jews inside.
 Moreover, he received reports from Abwehr agents about several incidents of mass murder throughout Poland.
 Canaris visited Hitler's headquarters train on 12 September 1939, then in the Province of Silesia, to register his objection to the atrocities.
 Canaris told chief of the Oberkommando der Wehrmacht (OKW, Supreme Command of the Armed Forces) Wilhelm Keitel about the "extensive shootings... and that the nobility and clergy were to be exterminated" to which Keitel informed him that Hitler had already "decided" the matter.
 Keitel warned Canaris to go no further with his protest, as the detailed plan of atrocities came directly from Hitler.

-Canaris began working more actively to overthrow Hitler's regime but he co-operated with the SD to create a decoy.
-That made it possible for him to pose as a trusted man for some time.
+Canaris began working more actively to overthrow Hitler's regime, but he co-operated with the SD as a decoy measure.
+This ensured that he was trusted by Hitler and senior Nazis for some time.
 He was promoted to the rank of full admiral in January 1940.
 With his subordinate Erwin Lahousen, he attempted in the autumn of 1940 to form a circle of like-minded Wehrmacht officers, but that had little success at the time.
 When the OKW decrees regarding the brutal treatment of Soviet prisoners of war related to the Commissar Order came to the attention of Canaris in mid-September 1941, he registered another complaint.
-Keitel reminded Canaris that he was thinking in terms of "chivalrous war", which did not apply, since it was "a matter of destroying a world ideology".
+Keitel reminded Canaris that he was thinking in terms of "chivalrous war," which did not apply, since it was "a matter of destroying a world ideology."